kcecireyes/HW5/README.md

 Cecilia Reyes, Alice Rottersman, Lowell Schudel
-This is our User Manual / ReadMe for Homework 5.
+ReadMe for Homework 5.
 ===

-1. Make sure you have jsoup-1.7.2 in your terminal’s build path.
+1. Make sure you have jsoup-1.7.2 in your terminalï¿½s build path.
 2. Compile all of the .java files in our project.
-3. Make sure you are connected to the internet, please…
+3. Make sure you are connected to the internet, pleaseï¿½
-4. Run “MemeProgramMain” and be a little patient.
+4. Run ï¿½MemeProgramMainï¿½ and be a little patient.
 5. A GUI will appear letting you know how many pages have loaded.
 6. The command line will print each time a pages has loaded.
 7. If any errors are encountered, a message prints and loading resumes.
 8. Once all ten pages have loaded, your quiz will begin!
-9. Just click “Like!” on either the left or right meme.
+9. Just click ï¿½Like!ï¿½ on either the left or right meme.
 10. You will be taken to the next page automatically, but can go back.
 11. You can continue doing this until the last page.
-12. Then you are told whether you picked more “popular” or “unpopular” memes.
+12. Then you are told whether you picked more ï¿½popularï¿½ or ï¿½unpopularï¿½ memes.
 13. This is determined by scaling a memes native upvote count compared to the other memes on its site.

 ===
-Sample Output:
+Sample Terminal output:

 Your newest panel is ready to add to the GUI! null